 Some autoimmune diseases that affect Cocker Spaniels are:

 Autoimmune Hemolytic Anemia

-Autoimmune hemolytic anemia is an autoimmune disease in which the red blood cless are destroyed by the body.
+Autoimmune hemolytic anemia is an autoimmune disease in which the body destroys its own red blood cells.

-Symptoms of AIHA are usually vague and indistinct, such as poor appetite, weakness, listlessness, and lethargy.
+Symptoms of AIHA are usually non-specific, such as poor appetite, listlessness, and lethargy.
 The dog may have a rapid heartbeat and rapid breathing.

 If you examine his gums, you may notice that they are pale, or they may be yellowish due to jaundice as a result of the breakdown of red blood cells.

-Reduced red blood cell counts means reduced oxygen being transported to the organ tissues.
+Reduced red blood cell counts means reduced oxygen in the organ tissues.
 Most dogs that die with this condition do so in the first few days due to kidney, liver, or heart failure, or because of a bleeding problem.

 Autoimmune thyroiditis is an autoimmune disease that is one of the main causes of hypothyroidism in dogs.
 Symptoms and treatment of this condition are similar to those of hypothyroidism.

 Hypothyroidism is a condition in which the body produces insufficient amounts of thyroid hormone.
-As mentioned above, hypothyroidism can be caused by problems in the dog’s own immune system (autoimmune thyroiditis), but sometimes it can be caused by other factors, such as poor diet, certain medications, or toxins.
+As mentioned above, hypothyroidism can be the result of an autoimmune disorder (autoimmune thyroiditis).
+But sometimes it can be caused by other factors, such as poor diet, certain medications, or toxins.